RetroDECK/ES-DE/INSTALL-DEV.md

 The resources directory is critical, without it the application won't start.

-And it will look in the following locations for the themes, also in the listed order:
+As well the following locations will be searched for themes, also in the listed order:

 * \<home\>/.emulationstation/themes/
 * \<install prefix\>/share/emulationstation/themes/